Apple's latest model includes a universal charging point, but the environmental cost of upgrading your mobile is not to be ignored.

-Millions of new iPhone 14s will be wending their way to excited customers soon, with the new model’s release on 16 September.
+Millions of new iPhone 15s will then be wending their way to excited customers, with the expected release date on 22 September.

 Resisting the urge to own the latest iPhone won’t reverse emissions for the products hitting the shelves next week, but it will help to limit how many phones are made in the future.